thedeepdeepsky/mathematica_keygen/README.md

 # Sorry for your inconvenience,this code (and exe) is no longer applicable for wolfram 14.1+.
 I will get the newest one soon.

+for the newest one,it seems that wolfram research changed its keygen method...

 ## Recommend:Close your internet while using this

 This is improved based on mathematica keygen.